ebi-ait/projects-index/README.md

 1. Create a new branch
 1. `cd data`
 1. Update `published_uuids.txt` as per requirements
+  * organs and technologies populate from the `project.organ` & `project.technology` field.
+They either need to be filled in manually on the project form or by running the `set_project_tech_organs.py` script
 1. `./scraper.py`
 1. Commit and push the changes in git
 1. Create a pull request and merge once unit tests have passed